If your school’s digital presence isn’t on point, parents are forming opinions about you without ever speaking to you

 The uncomfortable truth for many schools is this:

-If your digital presence doesn’t answer their questions or spark their interest, they simply move on.
+If your digital presence doesn’t spark their interest or answer their questions, they simply move on.

 No enquiry.